Setting KPIs that drive impact.

 Plus five rhythms to nail them

 Here’s a two-question thought experiment.
 Do you know exactly what you should do today in order to achieve your grand vision a few decades from now?
-Even if your work falls into a broad category like poverty alleviation, would you know whether your activities this week or quarter were successful in driving impact?
+And would you know whether your activities this week or quarter were successful in driving impact?

 You should be able to answer yes to both.
 And key performance indicators (KPIs) will be your guide.